Best way to get started developing programs for Replicant

-RE: Best way to get started developing programs for Replicant - Added by Joshua Bowren about 4 years ago
+RE: Best way to get started developing programs for Replicant - Added by Joshua Bowren over 4 years ago

 To my understanding Replicant applications run in pretty much the same way Android applications do.
 The traditional application extends the "Activity" class which is launched by Replicant when touching the application icon on your phone.